alessandrobrunoh/alessandrobrunoh/README.md

 <details>
 <summary><strong>📖 Competency Level Legend</strong></summary>

+*Note: these competency levels are subjective — they reflect my own self-assessment and how confident I personally feel with each technology, not a formal or standardized scale.*

 *   **Expert:** I have completed numerous complex projects independently.
 *   **Proficient:** I have successfully completed several medium-complexity projects.